Are Ceramic Brake Pads Better Than Metallic

 5. Are Ceramic Brakes Dirty?

 Ceramic brakes are generally much cleaner than metallic brakes.
 Ceramic brake pads are made of high-grade ceramic materials that produce less dust and debris than metal brake pads when braking.
-This means that the wheels stay cleaner for longer, requiring less frequent cleaning and maintenance.
+This means the wheels stay cleaner for longer, requiring less frequent cleaning and maintenance.

 Conclusion